 There are also a few conditions that could affect your beard growth.
 Both dermatologists bring up a condition called alopecia areata, an autoimmune form of hair loss characterized by patchy hair loss in an area that — importantly — previously had full hair growth.
 It most commonly presents as round and distinct patches of baldness, and can affect any part of your body that grows hair.
 There’s also the possibility of physical trauma to your beard area or even scarring from severe acne, which can affect the hair follicles in a beard.
 “If a certain disease process is causing hair loss, it is important to seek help from a dermatologist who can tailor a therapy regimen that's right for you,” advises Lo Sicco.

 Overall, though, not being able to grow a beard isn't a medical issue, and there's not much you can or should do about it.
 “The idea that someone can change the number of hair follicles or diameter and density of hair shafts is a myth,” says McMichael.
 Another myth?
 That shaving will help.
 “Shaving does not increase hair growth and this is a long held myth that should be dispelled,” per McMichael.
-You should also be aware that while some topical treatments to promote hair growth are over the counter, the more “potent” treatments, like steroid injections, need to be done in a doctor’s care, as Lo Sicco notes.
+You should also be aware that while some topical treatments to promote hair growth are over the counter, Lo Sicco notes the more “potent” treatments, like steroid injections, need to be done in a doctor’s care.

 So if you're currently surrounded by thick-bearded hipsters and feeling a little left out, be comforted in knowing you'll at least have nice, soft — if hairless — skin.
 Regardless, it's what's on the inside that counts, right?